What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Income tax - income tax

-a standard key-combination - the standard key combination
+a standard key-combination - standard key combination

 decision-making - decision making